jehy/jira-custom-filed-compare/README.md

 # jira-custom-filed-compare
-This plugin validates that custom filed was changed
+This jira plugin validates that custom filed was changed